 When you want to get to know the city away from the wartime horrors, the bobsled track is a great spot to visit.
 Located in the hills above the city, you can explore the abandoned track that has been covered in street art and is now an urban playground.
 It was built for the 1984 Winter Olympics as well as other national competitions until the civil war left it to be forgotten for several years.

 Sarajevo Station → Mostar Station | Duration: 1:55h | Transfers: 0 Transport: Train

-When travelling from Sarajevo to Mostar there are two daily direct trains you can choose.
+When travelling from Sarajevo to Mostar there are two daily direct trains you can choose, one in the morning and one in the late afternoon.
 Book here

 Mostar: Scenic Vistas

 Mostar is a popular destination for travelers due to the beauty that surrounds the city.
 Mostar has interesting architecture and great places to try the local cuisine.
 It is also home to a famous UNESCO World Heritage Site, the Stari Most, and an Ottoman bridge that crosses the Neretva River.
 As you wander through the streets you will find market stalls to peruse and plenty of historic and religious buildings that add to the character of the city.